MicrosoftDocs/architecture-center/docs/framework/security/design-app-dependencies.md

 # Secure application configuration and dependencies

 Security of an application that is hosted in Azure is a shared responsibility between you as the application owner and Azure.
-For IaaS, you are responsible for configurations related to VM, operating system, and components installed on it.
-For PaaS, you are responsible for the security of the application service configurations and making sure that the dependencies used by the application are also secure.
+For IaaS, you're responsible for configurations related to VM, operating system, and components installed on it.
+For PaaS, you're responsible for the security of the application service configurations and making sure that the dependencies used by the application are also secure.

 ## Key points
 > [!div class="checklist"]
->- Do not store secrets in source code or configuration files.
-Instead keep them in a secure store, such as Azure Key Vault.
+>- Don't store secrets in source code or configuration files.
+Instead, keep them in a secure store, such as Azure Key Vault.
->- Do not expose detailed error information when handling application exceptions.
+>- Don't expose detailed error information when handling application exceptions.
->- Do not expose platform-specific information.
+>- Don't expose platform-specific information.
 >- Store application configuration outside of the application code to update it separately and to have tighter access control.
->- Restrict access to Azure resources that do not meet the security requirements.
+>- Restrict access to Azure resources that don't meet the security requirements.
 >- Validate the security of any open-source code added to your application.
 >- Update frameworks and libraries as part of the application lifecycle.